 Mental impressions that are based even in part on collaborative law communications would generally be protected by privilege.
 More specifically, communications include both statements and conduct meant to inform, because the purpose of the privilege is to promote candid collaborative law communications.
-U.S. v.
-Robinson, 121 F.3d 911, 975 (5th Cir.
-1997).
+But see U.S. v.
+Robinson, 121 F.3d 971, 975 (5th Cir.
+1997) (finding that ordinarily the act of giving a document to an attorney will not be privileged).
 By analogy to the attorney-client privilege, silence in response to a question may be a communication, if it is meant to inform.
-U.S. v.
-White, 950 F.2d 426, 430 n.2 (7th Cir.
-1991).
+But see U.S. v.
+White, 950 F.2d 426, 430 & n.2 (7th Cir.
+1991) (noting the distinction between communication and lack of communication).
 Further, conduct meant to explain or communicate a fact, such as the re-enactment of an accident, is a communication.
-See WEINSTEIN'S FEDERAL EVIDENCE 503.14 (2000).
+See JACK B. WEINSTEIN & MARGARET A. BERGER, WEINSTEIN'S FEDERAL EVIDENCE § 503.14[3][a] (Joseph M. McLaughlin, ed., 2nd ed.
+1997).
 Similarly, a client's revelation of a hidden scar to an attorney in response to a question is a communication if meant to inform.
 In contrast, a purely physical phenomenon, such as a tattoo or the color of a suit of clothes, observable by all, is not a communication.

 If evidence of mental impressions would reveal, even indirectly, collaborative law communications, then that evidence would be blocked by the privilege.
-Gunther v.
+See Gunther v.
 U.S., 230 F.2d 222, 223-24 (D.C.
 Cir.
 1956).
 For example, a party's mental impressions of the capacity of another party to enter into a binding settlement agreement would be privileged if that impression was in part based on the statements that the party made during the collaborative law process, because the testimony might reveal the content or character of the collaborative law communications upon which the impression is based.
 In contrast, the mental impression would not be privileged if it was based exclusively on the party's observation of that party wearing heavy clothes and an overcoat on a hot summer day because the choice of clothing was not meant to inform.
-Darrow v.
+See e.g. Darrow v.
 Gunn, 594 F.2d 767, 774 (9th Cir.
-1979).
+1979) (discussing California law which states that observations and impressions of clients are not privileged).

-The definition of "collaborative law communication" has a fixed time element - it only includes communications that occur between the time a collaborative law participation agreement is signed and before a collaborative law process is concluded.
+The definition of "collaborative law communication" has a fixed time element-it only includes communications that occur between the time a collaborative law participation agreement is signed and before a collaborative law process is concluded.
 The methods and requirements for beginning and concluding a collaborative law process are specified in Section 5.
 The defined time period and methods for ascertaining are designed to make it easier for tribunals to determine the applicability of the privilege to a proposed collaborative law communication.